 We have a drug problem.

-While medicines help in treating individuals, the availability of those products is controlled by complex interactions between law, economics, policy, and medicine.
-This course will serve as an introductory course to highlight the fundamentals of intellectual property rights, the pharmaceutical development process, and examine effective strategies that have been used to increase access to essential medicines in developing countries.
-Such a multidisciplinary approach will expand individuals’ perceptions of global health and emphasize the strong potential for non-medically related fields to impact global health.
+While medicines help in treating individuals, the availability of those products is controlled by complex interactions between law, economics, policy, and medicine that extend beyond the individual.
+This course will serve as an introduction to the disparities in healthcare around the world.
+Such a multidisciplinary approach will expand individuals’ perceptions of global health and emphasize the strong potential for fields other than medicine to impact global health.